WBLF: Relaunch

-In October, 2005, WBLF relaunched as a separate talk station, the first station in the State College market in direct competition with long-established talk station WRSC-FM.
+In October 2005, WBLF relaunched as a separate talk station, the first station in the State College market in direct competition with long-established talk station WRSC.
 As part of the launch, WBLF hired former WRSC broadcaster Jeff "Ironhead" Byers, who had just returned to State College following a brief period in Punxsutawney at WPXZ.
 Byers performed a morning show alongside Centre County personality Tor Michaels, who had also worked at WRSC in the past.
 Byers and Michaels were joined by newcomers Jennifer MacIsaac and Todd Brown.
 The original WBLF weekday lineup included original local affairs programming in the morning with MacIsaac, Michaels and Byers, Rush Limbaugh and Thom Hartmann in the afternoon, original local sports programming with Brown in the late afternoon, and Phil Hendrie in the evening.
 During not otherwise scheduled programming (overnights and often on the weekend), WBLF aired the Fox Sports Radio feed.
 National news is provided at the top and bottom of the hour by Fox News Radio.

-Current status

 The previous talk programming schedule was revamped slightly in late March 2007.
 It now includes "Centre County This Morning," a live, local morning news and information program with Jerry Fisher.